ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/sbp/index.rst

    * - Heart failure
      - REI
      - 196
-     - Morbidity (GBD YLDs)
+     - Mortality and Morbidity (GBD YLDs only, YLLs previously included in other causes)
-     - Impairement, no RR currently available for overall HF
+     - Impairement in GBD, RR is pulled from literature

 .. list-table:: Restrictions
    :widths: 15 15 20